 3.1.
 Powers and Duties.
 The business and affairs of the Club shall be managed by, or under the direction of, the Board of Directors, which may exercise all such powers of a Board of Directors given them by law, by the Articles of Incorporation, and by these By-laws.
 The Board of Directors shall have the final and exclusive management of all the funds and business of the Club.
 In particular, but without exclusion of any other matter, the approval of the Board of Directors shall be required for the establishment of any program making use of Club equipment or facilities.

 3.2.
 Composition.
 The number of Directors constituting the whole Board shall be at least nine (9), and no more than fifteen (15).
 Only Members of the Club in good standing shall be eligible for election to the Board of Directors.
 Employees of the Club may not serve on the Board of Directors.
-Members of the Club who serve as coaches may serve on the Board unless designated a head coach by majority vote of the Board; all other independent contractors (including coaches who also perform other services for the club as independent contractors) may not serve on the Board of Directors.
+Members of the Club who serve as coaches may serve on the Board, unless designated a head coach by majority vote of the Board, and may receive compensation for their service as coach under the same terms applicable to other coaches; all other independent contractors (including coaches who also perform other services for the club as independent contractors) may not serve on the Board of Directors.
 The Board shall consist of nine Directors elected by the Club membership, with up to six additional Directors elected by the Board.
 Directors shall be elected for a term of one year unless otherwise specified in these By-laws.